YunoHost-Apps/onlyoffice_ynh/README.md

          $ sudo yunohost app install https://github.com/liberodark/onlyoffice_ynh
  1. Admin username is : **root**.
- 1. **Admin password** will be sent to the email address given at the time of the installation.

 ### Upgrade this package:

         $ sudo yunohost app upgrade --verbose example -u https://github.com/liberodark/onlyoffice_ynh